aptech/docs/docs/CR-gdaSave.rst

             "0", "if file exists, return with an error code."
             "1", "if file exists, overwrite completely."
             "2", "if file exists, append to file, appending to variable names if necessary to avoid name conflicts."
             "3", "if file exists, update file.
-When a name confict occurs, update the existing variable in the file with the new variable."
+When a name conflict occurs, update the existing variable in the file with the new variable."

     :type overwrite: scalar